BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/038TextgamesFoobarv2.md

 1. Must use the [Map class](https://raw.githubusercontent.com/ohiofi/Python-map/master/map.py) to draw a map for your game (hide or show the items is up to you).
 1. Print the room description, any item in the room, any items in the player's inventory/backpack, and the possible commands that the player can type such as "take" (if there is an item in this room) or "use key" (if the player has a key).
 1. Must be able to change locations and give a message like "You can't go there" when necessary.
-1. Must be able to collect an item (using "take"), place the item in the player's inventory/backpack, *and remove the item from the room*.
+1. Must be able to collect an item (using "take"), place the item in the player's inventory/backpack, ```AND remove the item from the room```.
 1. Must have a break in your while loop so that game ends if the user types "quit", loses the game, or wins the game.

 ``` Put your finished game on Trinket.io along with the map.py class.
 Turn in the URL for your finished game. ```